Azure/iot-central-batch-telemetry-with-python/README.md

 Batching works like a multiplexer/de-multiplexer.
 The individual telemetry messages are bundled into a single POST body and sent to the IoT Hub.
 When received at the IoT Hub the messages are de-multiplexed into the individual messages and passed into IoT Central.

-Also included is a very simple DPS registration routine using the DPS HTTPS REST interface.
+Also included is a very simple Device Provisioning Service (DPS) registration routine using the DPS HTTPS REST interface.

 ## Prerequisite